Atlanta shooting suspect has been charged with murder

 St. Pierre has done research aimed at reducing pregnancy-related deaths, according to a 2021 research report she co-authored.
 That research involved a CDC program called “Enhancing Reviews and Surveillance to Eliminate Maternal Mortality.”
 A key aim of the initiative is to work toward “the elimination of preventable maternal mortality in the United States.”

+“She was driven by compassion, both in her work in the field of maternal mortality, and in her everyday life,” her family said in a statement issued Thursday.
+“Amy was selfless always, she wanted more for others but never for herself.
+Generous supporter of worthy causes, she was the social conscience of our family.”

-Patterson used a semi-automatic handgun to shoot St. Pierre, according to arrest warrants released Thursday.
-He also shot Alesha Hollinger in the face, and fired multiple shots into the abdomen area of Jazzmin Daniel, the documents state.
-Another woman, Lisa Glynn, was shot in her abdomen area; and Georgette Whitow was shot in the arm, the records show.
+Patterson used a semi-automatic handgun to shoot St. Pierre according to arrest warrants released Thursday.
+He also shot Alesha Hollinger in the face, and fired multiple shots into Jazzmin Daniel’s abdomen, the documents state.
+Another woman, Lisa Glynn, was shot in the abdomen; and Georgette Whitow was shot in the arm, the records show.

-The four wounded women — aged 25, 39, 56 and 71 — remained in critical but stable condition Wednesday night, according to Hampton, the deputy chief.
+The four women who survived remained hospitalized Thursday, authorities said.
+Three of the four were in the intensive care unit, said Dr. Robert Jansen, chief medical officer at Grady Memorial Hospital.

+Daniel has been able to communicate with her loved ones by using her hands and fingers, her father said Thursday.

 The shooting comes as cities around the U.S. have been wracked by gun violence and mass shootings in 2023.

-Patterson’s mother, Minyone Patterson, who police said had accompanied her son to the medical office, told The Associated Press by phone that her son, a former Coast Guardsman, had “some mental instability going on” from medication that he began taking Friday.
+Patterson’s mother, Minyone Patterson, who police said had accompanied her son to the medical office, told the AP by phone Wednesday evening that her son, a former Coast Guardsman, had “some mental instability going on” from medication that he began taking Friday.

 She said her son had wanted Ativan to deal with anxiety and depression but the Veterans Affairs health system would not give it to him because they said it would be “too addicting.”
 She’s a nurse and said she told them he would only have taken the proper dosage.

-Note: This story was first published on May 4, 2023.
-It was updated on May 5, 2023 to correct the age of the woman killed.
-Amy St. Pierre was 38, not 39 as police had said.